multishell/multishell-scripts/apple-bash/README.md

 118.11.1 through 118.40.2 - Cherry picked removal of `EBADEXEC` from 76.1.

+123.40.1 - Cherry picked removal of `EBADEXEC` from 76.1.
+Replaced `xlocale.h` with `locale.h`. a2ecc7f

 Fixing errors:
  * `EBADEXEC` - cherry-pick `ce4f10a` from 76.1
  * `strlcat` - cherry-pick `9d69109` from 84.1.2